smlbansal/Visual-Navigation-Release/sbpd/README.md

 2. Preprocess the data.

-    1. Extract meshes using `preprocess_meshes.sh`.
-After
-        this `ls stanford_building_parser_dataset/mesh` should have 6
+    1. Extract meshes using `bash preprocess_meshes.sh`.
+After this `ls stanford_building_parser_dataset/mesh` should have 6
         folders `area1`, `area3`, `area4`, `area5a`, `area5b`, `area6`, with
         textures and obj files within each directory.
 Note: This script assumes you have downloaded data for all 6 areas, if you downloaded data for a subset of the areas, modify preprocess_meshes.sh.